ethereum/EIPs/EIPS/eip-1.md

 ### Core EIPs

-For Core EIPs, given that they require client implementations to be considered **Final** (see "EIPs Process" below), you will need to either provide an implementation for clients or convince clients to implement your EIP.
+For Core EIPs, given that they require client implementations to be considered **Final** (see "EIPs Process" below) you will need to either provide an implementation for clients or convince clients to implement your EIP.

 The best way to get client implementers to review your EIP is to present it on an AllCoreDevs call.
 You can request to do so by posting a comment linking your EIP on an [AllCoreDevs agenda GitHub Issue](https://github.com/ethereum/pm/issues).

 The AllCoreDevs call serves as a way for client implementers to do three things.
 First, to discuss the technical merits of EIPs.
 Second, to gauge what other clients will be implementing.
 Third, to coordinate EIP implementation for network upgrades.